vmthunder/spec/cachegroup.rst

     after it is attached.
 3. Nova should setup a database record to indicate which volume is cached.
 4. When detach a volume, we should remove the cache first.
-5. To support dynamically cache scheme, and add/remove disk freely, we need to organize the cached volume as a group.
+5. To support dynamic addition/removal of volumes, we need to organize the cached volume as a group.
     Backing devices can be attached and detached at runtime.

 CacheGroup is implemented by grouping both the remote storages and the local caches.
-Since we have already implemented the functionality for flashcache, we take FlashCacheGroup (fcg) as an example to illustrate the details.
+Since we have already implemented this functionality for flashcache, we take FlashCacheGroup (fcg) as an example to illustrate the details.

 *  Fcg uses dm-linear to create a logical group for remote volumes and combine the local storages (HDDs or SSDs).
-*  Fcg makes cache of the logical volume group using the combined local storage, called cached group.
+*  Fcg makes cache of the logical volume group using the combined local storage which are called cached group.
 *  When adding a new remote volume to the logical volume group, fcg create a corresponding cached volume out of the cached group using dm-linear.
 *  When removing a volume from the logical volume group, fcg also removes the cached